denten-books/plain-text/1-chapter.md

 [^ln1-dirt]: Think of text as substance and literature as surface.
 The first is like dirt where the second is gound.
 We play with one on top of the other.

-[^ln1-gate]: Solid state memory devices like flash memory store information in capacitor "circuit states."
+[^ln1-gate]: Solid state memory technology, flash memory for example, store information in capacitor "circuit states."
 This by contrast with electromagnetic storage that works by modulating electrical charge over a magnetic surface.
-Solid state capacitor storage was used in the earliest computers [@kahng_semipermanent_1967, 1296], but was prohibitively expensive to manufacture until well into the twenty-first century, when solid state drives began to replace electromagnetic storage on consumer devices.
+Solid state capacitor storage was used in the earliest computers [@kahng_semipermanent_1967, 1296], but was prohibitively expensive to manufacture until well into the twenty-first century, when solid state drives began to replace electromagnetic storage in consumer electronics.
 In an early (1967) paper on "A Floating Gate and Its Application to Memory Devices," Kahng and Sze explain: "A structure has been proposed and fabricated in which semipermanent charge storage is possible.
 A floating gate is placed a small